 The trust has a contractual obligation in respect of a pension of twenty thousand Euro per annum provided under the contract of employment for the Trust's former CEO who retired in June 2018.
 This is a fixed amount that will not increase in the future.
-The total amount of €258,027 provided in the accounts is the actuarial calculation of this liability less pension disbursements.
+The total amount of $\notin$ 277,100 provided in the accounts is the actuarial calculation of this liability.
 No other post retirement benefits are provided.